tableau/extensions-api/docs/trex_data_access.md

 Permissions approval can be reset through the contect menu.

 ```
 Users can use choose to allow the extension to run by using the clicking **Reset Permissions** from the **More Options** drop-down menu of the layout container.
-This opens up the **Allow Extensions** dialog box where the user can change permissions for the workbook.
+This opens up the **Allow Extensions** dialog box where the user can change permissions for the extension.

 ![]({{site.baseurl}}/assets/reset_perms.png){:height="50%" width="50%"}